 When the end-user triggers the WebAuthn process, the browser shows WebAuthn prompt.
 The prompt looks different depending on the used browser.
 This is a Chrome example:

 Ory's WebAuthn implementation can be used for both multi-factor authentication and passwordless authentication.
 You need to configure whether WebAuthn is used for passwordless, or for multi-factor authentication.
+Read more on Multi-factor with WebAuthn.

 By default, passwordless with WebAuthn is disabled.
 To start using WebAuthn, apply this configuration: